alramdein/chat-app-react-socket.io/README.md

 ```
 Open `http://localhost:3000/` on your browser.
 And open it to another browser as much as you like.

-Start chatting and ta-da!
-The chat is broadcasted to all connected client
+Enter the room name, start chatting, and ta-da!
+The chat is broadcasted to all connected client in the same room

 ## Author